adrianoapj/adrianoapj/README.md

 ## Techs

-Here is some of my favorite technologies:
+Some of my favorite technologies are:

 - Node.js
 - GraphQL